-A relying party is the entity that relies on the validity of the binding of the certificate subject name to a public key, that is, the relying party is a third party (not a private key holder or a CA) trusting certificates issued by CAs in HiPKI.
+A relying party is the entity that relies on the validity of the binding of the certificate subject name to a public key.
 The relying party must check the validity of the received certificate by checking the appropriate certificate status information.